PhilipYip1988/windows-11-installation-guide/readme.md

 > Any compatible system, including systems with an unsupported 6th or 7th Generation Intel processor should be using DDR4 or DDR5 RAM.
 Ideally the system should be equipped with 8 GB or RAM or superior, although the minimum requirement is 4 GB.

 > A system with DDR3 or earlier will be too slow to run Windows 11.

+> Look at your systems Service Manual, to see how hard it is to access the memory module and to check if the memory module is replacable or soldered onto the motherboard.
+[Dell: Manuals](https://www.dell.com/support/home/en-uk?app=manuals).

 </details>